OpenEnergyPlatform/academy/docs/courses/04_upload.md

   - api
 ---

-# 04 - Upload - Contribute data to the OEP
+# 04 - Upload and Publish - Contribute data to the OEP

 Learn how to publish data on the [OpenEnergyPlatform](https://openenergyplatform.org/) (OEP).
 You can provide feedback to this course on GitHub: [https://github.com/OpenEnergyPlatform/academy/issues/166](https://github.com/OpenEnergyPlatform/academy/issues/166)